astralarya/seek/README.md

 seek [OPTION] [PATTERN]

 Options
+* -
+  -cd
-* -, -cd, -to	Change directory to the deepest directory containing all matches
+  -to	Change directory to the deepest directory containing all matches
 * -\*		Pass argument to find.
 Colons are interpreted as spaces (ie. -type:d = -type d)
 * -h		Show help